-The Editor Therapy podcast and #chat were inspired by a conference session I’ve hosted for several years at National College Media Convention.
+Editor Therapy chat was inspired by a conference session I’ve hosted for many years at National College Media Convention.
 In the session, I offer a bit of leadership advice, then I open the floor for student editors to ask me questions about their job-related issues and concerns.

-The session typically lasts the entire hour it’s allotted, then spills over out into the hallway for about another hour.
-Students end up stopping me to ask me questions randomly during the remainder of the conference.
+The session typically lasts the entire hour it’s allotted, then spills into the hallway for about another hour.
+Students randomly stop me to ask me questions during the remainder of the conference.

 It also is clear from the standing-room-only session that there are a lot more editors in need than I can help during an hour-long session once a year.

-I’m starting the chat and, soon, its podcast companion to help more student editors.
+I started the chat in 2015 to help more student editors.

 Who should participate?

 Editor Therapy chat is for student media editors.
 However, student journalists, journalists, collegiate media advisers, or professors are welcome to participate or listen.
 Essentially, the discussions are focused on student editors, but I want anyone who can help to attend.